YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-26-compilation-neuroscience.markdown

 lang: en
 ---

-I found out about an amazing neuroscience educational initiative called [Neurohackademy][ref-1] where a lot of researchers share they knowledge in usng data science to hack the brain.
+I found out about an amazing neuroscience educational initiative called [Neurohackademy][ref-1] where a lot of researchers share their knowledge in usng data science to hack the brain.
 Here I would like to compile all the resources in the hope that it would benefit myself or someone else.

 If I cannot find the powerpoint slides the speaker used during the lecture, I have taken noted myself and linked my notes accordingly.